ardzix/erp_services/development-notes.md

 - Need validation of puchasing unit and sales unit to have smallest unit of its parent chain ✅

 ## Purchasing
-- Add supplier: company need to be id32 serialized
+- Add supplier: company need to be id32 serialized ✅
+- PO item quantity need to be calculated with purchasing unit